yessoyeon/CS61A-Project/Hog Project/README.md

 Below is a list of all the files you will see in the archive.

-hog.py: A starter implementation of Hog dice.py: Functions for rolling dice hog_gui.py: A graphical user interface (GUI) for Hog ucb.py: Utility functions for CS 61A
+- hog.py: A starter implementation of Hog
+- dice.py: Functions for rolling dice
+- hog_gui.py: A graphical user interface (GUI) for Hog
-tests: A directory of tests used by ok
+- ucb.py: Utility functions for CS 61A
-gui_files: A directory of various things used by the web GUI
+- gui_files: A directory of various things used by the web GUI
+- ok: CS 61A autograder
+- tests: A directory of tests used by ok